Kabilan-AR/Kabilan-AR/README.md

 ###

-<p align="left">- 🔭 I'm Very Passionate in VR/AR Development<br>- 📚 My hobby is to learn Software and new technologies or explore my personal interests<br>- ⚡ In my free time I love to read books, novels or write my own novel , watch anime,play chess</p>
+<p align="left">- 🔭 I'm a XR Developer,motivated to experiment innovative solutions to achieve captivating experiences in the virtual space<br>- 📚 My hobby is to learn Software and new technologies or explore my personal interests<br></p>

 ###